 Get Well Soon: A Gallery Of Celebrities Revealed To Have Had COVID-19 In July

 The United States has just crossed two very depressing thresholds.
 The first is the fact we’ve reached four million cases of COVID-19 and we are approaching 150,000 cases.
-If there’s any good news, it’s that cases may start aching a plateau.
-According to CNN:
+If there’s any good news, it’s that cases may start reaching a plateau.

 After weeks of sharp increases, there are some signs that new coronavirus cases in the United States may be plateauing at a high daily rate.